Effective January 29, 2021, this policy has been revised. For individual changes, see the redlined version.

 - “Hearing facilitator” may attend to logistics of rooms for various parties/witnesses as they wait; flow of parties/witnesses in and out of the hearing space; ensuring recording and/or virtual conferencing technology is working as intended; copying and distributing materials to participants, as appropriate.

 - “Investigator” means the person or persons who in the context of a formal grievance process are tasked with gathering information, assessing relevance and synthesizing the evidence, and compiling this information into an investigation report and file of directly related evidence.
-In complaints resolved through Process B, investigators also make findings and the final determination.
+In complaints resolved through Process B, investigators also make findings and the determination of responsibility.

 - “Notice” means that an employee, student, or third party informs the Title IX Coordinator or academic or administrator officer of the alleged occurrence of harassing, misconduct, and/or retaliatory conduct.